Photo by Callan Fritsch

 Research

-I have a diverse research background in cognitive neuroscience, social psychology and philosophy of mind.
+I have a diverse research background in cognitive neuroscience, cognitive phenomenology, and ethics in negotiation.

-My experience includes involvement with Johns Hopkins Carey Business School and Bloomberg School of Public Health, as well as extensive work with personal identity literature.
-I work primarily on philosophy and phenomenology of sport, though also more broadly in normative ethics and behavioural psychology.
+My experience includes involvement with Johns Hopkins Carey Business School and Bloomberg School of Public Health, as well as extensive work on philosophy of mind.
+I primarily work on philosophy of sport, personal identity, and performance psychology, though I am also deeply interested in sport bioethics, normative ethics, and imagery.

-Presently, I am exploring how the influence of developing mental skills—specifically resilience, goal setting, visualisation and self-regulation—alongside the development of personal and athletic identity can measurably improve athletic competition performance, coping skills and psychological resilience.
-This project frames athletic performance as a holistic endeavour by combining psychological theories of resilience, mindfulness and identity development with normative accounts from the philosophy of sport.
-This perspective supports the design of interventions that engage the whole person—not just the competitor—leading to more sustainable, ethical and human-centred approaches to athletic performance.
+Presently, I am exploring the relationship between personal and athletic identity.
+Specifically, I am investigating whether the degree of overlap between an athlete's self-concept and athletic role affects pre-game stress, in-game performance, and post-game affect.
+This project frames athletic performance as a holistic endeavour by combining philosophical and psychological theories of personal identity and performance with normative accounts from the philosophy of sport.
+This perspective aims to support the design of interventions that engage the whole person—not just the competitor—leading to more sustainable, ethical, and human-centred approaches to athletic performance.

 You can find my CV here.